CurtisGreen/dallas-area-transit-alliance/_posts/myths-facts.md

 ---
 ## Myth: Cutting DART's funding won't impact service.
-**Fact**: The NCTCOG Transit 2.0 RFP does not call for a cutting in the DART sales tax, it has been stated that
+**Fact**: The NCTCOG Transit 2.0 RFP does not call for cutting DART sales tax.
+Instead, it stated:
 > “Currently there is no evidence that a lower tax rate at DART is possible.
 If it is possible, what are the impacts to **service, debt obligations and future service commitments**.”

 Without careful consideration, these cuts could jeopardize critical projects like the Silver Line or the Tier 2 Bus Network.
 *Source: [NCTCOG Transit 2.0 RFP](https://www.nctcog.org/getmedia/89832cd2-9626-44c8-bb9b-d868febce6f0/RFP-_Regional-Transit-2-0-FINAL.pdf)*

 ## Myth: DART's sales tax cut will not impact services significantly.
-**Fact**: DART's Chief Communications Officer, Jeamy Molina, has clearly stated that any cut to the DART sales use tax could result in reduced services, staff layoffs, and a significant funding loss of nearly **$6 billion** over the next 20 years.
+**Fact**: DART's Chief Communications Officer, Jeamy Molina, has clearly stated that any cut to the DART sales tax could result in reduced services, staff layoffs, and a significant funding loss of nearly **$6 billion** over the next 20 years.
 *Source: [KDFW FOX 4](https://www.fox4news.com/news/farmers-branch-dart-trash-money), [WFAA ABC 8](https://www.wfaa.com/article/news/local/dallas-county/farmers-branch-councilman-dart-trash-comment/287-8e2c934d-5c2c-4c14-99f4-50da22838c74)*

 ## Myth: DART is not expanding its services.
 **Fact**: DART's phase 2 (also known as tier 2) bus network is giving all member cities a massive boost in bus service, especially on the highest performing routes.
 This includes many over-performing suburban bus routes that DART is rewarding with extra frequent service.
 The phase 2 bus network gives the average DART resident access to 30% more jobs within an hour commute.
-DART has started implementing their new bus network this year with new bus routes in Irving and Plano, and frequency boosts on the light rail.
+DART has started implementing their new bus network this year with new bus routes in Irving and Plano, and with frequency boosts on the light rail.
 *Source: [DART News Release](https://www.dart.org/about/news-and-events/newsreleases/newsrelease-detail/dart-to-expand-golink-services--roll-out-new-bus-routes)*

 ## Myth: DART's ridership is declining.
 **Fact**: While the pandemic caused a temporary decline, DART's ridership has been recovering rapidly.
 The notion that ridership is continuously declining is misleading; recent trends show significant growth.